Philosophers in the Schools

 Description

-PLATO’s “Philosophers in the Schools” program introduces young students in Seattle-area classrooms to philosophy in classes led by PLATO philosophy instructors and UW students.
+PLATO’s “Philosophers in the Schools” program introduces young students to philosophy in classes led by PLATO philosophy instructors.
 We use children’s literature and a wide range of activities to encourage curiosity and wonder and inspire exploration of some of life’s essential and unsettled questions, such as: Who am I?
 Is justice possible?
 What is a good life?

 Young people are eager for engagement about the big questions that matter to them, and encouraging this interest helps them learn to trust their own ideas and questions.
 Because of its emphasis on constructing well-reasoned arguments, anticipating alternative points of view, and thinking analytically, there is no better education than philosophy for learning to think well.
 It is imperative that children develop the critical thinking and listening skills necessary for participation in a democratic society.